 Unlike biological evolution, cultural evolution happens quickly enough for us to notice changes during our lifetimes.
 Fashions change.
 Policies change.
 Technologies change.
 And we would do well to keep up with these changes.
 For the most part we are passive observers, but we also have some power to shape the new fashions, policies, and technologies to which others must adapt.

 Personal evolution is the most rapid of them all.
 We have the power to very rapidly and effectively change many things about ourselves within the context of our biological and cultural heritages.
 We can change how much we understand of our biology and our culture.
+We can set new goals.
 We can learn new skills.
 We can hone existing skills.
 We can break old habits.
 We can form new habits.
 We can change our mindsets.
 We can change our relationships.
 And we can change the pace at which we make all these other changes, so we can achieve more and contribute more to the world around us.

 If you want to take more control of your personal evolution, please join us as we evolve together.